m4theus4ndr4de/house_rocket/README.md

 </table>

 <h2>3.
 Business Premises</h2>
-<h3>the assumptions that were assumed for the development of the business problem solution are:</h3>
+<h3>The premises that were assumed for the development of the business problem solution are:</h3>

 <ul>
 <li>The zipcode, condition and grade were the most important variables to decide which houses should be purchased or not.
 Only houses with condition